ecosense-au-dk/karibu-tutorial/helloworld.md

 The JUnit test cases are executed (along with other test cases) by issuing 'ant test' in the `karibu-tutorial` folder.

-Note: For "historical reasons" the level 0 testing is located in a subfolder named "stage1" in the test folder.

 Step 1: Serialization and deserialization step